pavelrahmantonmoy/CUR-SAC-VAL-Co-Crystal-Optimization/README.md

 ---

-## 📌 Abstract Overview
+## Abstract Overview
 Formulation of Sacubitril/Valsartan (SAC/VAL) multi-component solids poses structural and thermodynamic stability challenges.
-This study implements an integrated 4-stage *in silico* AI-QbD framework to design and predict the manufacturing design space for a novel Nutra-Pharma ternary co-crystal involving Curcumin (CUR), Sacubitril, and Valsartan.
+This study implements an integrated 4-stage *in silico* AI-QbD framework to design and predict the manufacturing design space for a novel Nutra-Pharma ternary co-crystal involving Curcumin (CUR), Sacubitril and Valsartan.

 The computational pipeline couples:
 1. **Hansen Solubility Parameter (HSP)** thermodynamic screening.